jobb-rodriguez/analytics-portfolio/projects/README.md

 ## Housing Price Prediction using Linear Regression with One Feature (Numpy, Matplotlib)
 **Abstract**

-In this paper, I used Linear Regression with One Feature to identify the best feature to predict the house price.
+In this analysis, I used ```Linear Regression``` with One Feature to identify the best feature to predict the house price.
 From the available features (Transaction Date, House Age, Distance to the nearest MRT station, Number of Convenience Stores, Latitude, and Longitude),

 ```Number of Convenience Stores``` is the best feature to use in predicting house price.
 The optimized cost was ```62.236```, (0, 0) as values of the initial thetas and 0 as value of the learning rate.
 The scatterplot is close to the feature’s optimized regression line.